Murray digs deep yet again to beat Zverev in Qatar

 Murray, ranked 70th, had to scrap to hold serve early on as Zverev dominated his service games.

-But, as we have seen him do so many times, Murray survived the pressure and held serve when two points from defeat at 5-4.
+But, like we have seen him do so many times, Murray survived the pressure and held serve when two points from defeat at 5-4.

-The quality of a momentum-changing drop-shot helped Murray break for 6-5, before serving out to deny Zverev victory in one of the sternest tests he has faced in his comeback.
+The quality of a momentum-changing drop-shot helped Murray break for 6-5 and he served out victory to stop Zverev winning one of the sternest tests he has faced in his comeback.

 Britain's Liam Broady faces former world number one Daniil Medvedev, seeded three, later on Wednesday.